Baphomet Incense The Goat of Mendes, which is generally taken as the

 deity of primitive Gnosticism.
 This deity, however, differs quite a bit

-hermaphrodite, uniting male and female within himself (or hirself?).
+hermaphrodite, uniting male and female within themself.

 Materia of magic.
 The scents associated with Hermes tend to be quite